 Graphicroyalty - stock.adobe.com

-Ready to log in to TikTok for your next business meeting?
-One topic at this year's Enterprise Connect Virtual was examining the potential for asynchronous video communication -- in the style of popular consumer apps, like TikTok and Snapchat -- as an alternative to an all-out video meeting.
-While we tend to think of using business video to support meetings, it can also be used to avoid having meetings in the first place.
+A continuing hot topic in the video industry is the potential for asynchronous video in the enterprise in the style of popular consumer apps, like TikTok and Snapchat.
+While we tend to think of using business video to support meetings, business video can also be used to avoid having meetings in the first place.

-While asynchronous video communication may not be the next big thing or enjoy mass adoption in enterprise, I do think we will see it grow and find actual uses.
-In the meantime, we'll continue to live in chat and hop on video meetings when it's time to discuss things, but asynchronous video will ultimately find its place somewhere in between.
+While asynchronous video may not be the next big thing in video conferencing or get immediate mass adoption in the enterprise, I do think we will see it grow and find uses.
+For now, we live in chat all day and hop in video meetings when it's time to talk.
+But asynchronous video can find its place somewhere in between.

 Dig Deeper on Video conferencing and visual collaboration